 We’ve touched on site speed as an important factor for SEO.
 It’s also super important for website usability.
 With site visitors’ attention span getting shorter and shorter, your website needs to load fast to prevent users from leaving before they even see your page.
 Google announced that site speed is a ranking factor in 2017, while in 2018 pointed out mobile site speed as an additional metric.
 Want to rank better for SEO and improve your sites usability?
 Focus on a fast performing website.

 Solution: Speed up your site’s loading time.
 You’ll want to make sure your main pages load in under 4 seconds.
-If you’re not sure where to start and would like to learn how to speed up your WordPress site, check out our Speed Optimization Course or Speed Optimization services.
+If you’re not sure where to start and would like to learn how to speed up your WordPress site, check out this article or grab our Speed Optimization service and have our team do it for you.

 While some of these mistakes are minor and will only take you 5 minutes to fix – such as adding your location, photo and clear statement of who you are and what you do.
 Other mistakes are more complex and require time, effort and knowledge to solve, such as – image sizing, site speed optimization, figuring out the user flow and implementing strategic CTAs, learning Google Analytics, getting better at analyzing your site traffic, conversion rates, and many more.

 Don’t get overwhelmed.
 Identify the things you need to work on, break them down into 1-2 tasks per day and slowly work your way towards a website that brings you more clients & income!

 Remember, your website is your online office.
 When a potential customer walks in, you want them to feel excited, welcomed and guided to get what they came for.
 Right?